VHP4Safety/vhp4safety-docs-MkDocs/Tutorials/sombie/site_of_metabolism_prediction.rst

 using the ‘mol’ parameter (see below).
 Returned results are always wrapped as a JSON object containing the prediction results as either JSON (default), CSV or HTML format.
-In addition you can request the 1D images normally displayed as part of the HTML output of SMARTCyp to be included in the results (output_png = True).
+In addition you can request the 1D images (normally displayed as part of the HTML output of SMARTCyp) to be included in the results (output_png = True).
 They will be base64 encoded and thus will require decoding first (shown below).
-In de example below the prediction results are loaded into a Pandas DataFrame ready for analysis and friendly visualization.
+In the example below the prediction results are loaded into a Pandas DataFrame ready for analysis and friendly visualization.